Based on Sentencing Council Guidelines

 Final Sentence

-The court determines the final disqualification period, fine or community order, and any additional orders.
+The court sets the final disqualification period, fine or community order, and any drink drive course reduction.

 CategoryBreath (µg)Blood (mg)Urine (mg)Starting PointBan (1st)Ban (2nd)